Potato Latke Recipe

 9 – Flip cakes over with a slotted spoon or spatula and fry on the other side for 3 to 5 minutes until golden brown.

-10 – Transfer latkes to a wire rack with paper towels under it.
+10 - Transfer crispy latkes to a wire rack with paper towels under it.
 Sprinkle with kosher salt.
 Serve hot off the rack with sour cream and applesauce.

 Recipe FAQS

 During Hanukkah, frying food in oil symbolizes the miracle that happened when only a small amount of oil was left for the holy light to burn in the Temple, but it miraculously burned for eight days.
+This is how the Festival of Lights began.

 Matzo meal is unleavened bread that has been ground into fine crumbs that resemble cornmeal.
 It’s unleavened because it’s made without yeast or any type of raising agent.
 Matzo meal is used as a binder to help food retain its shape, or to coat food for frying or baking.
 Since it’s made from wheat, using matzo meal does not make your latkes gluten-free or keto friendly.
 You would have to leave it out completely if you’re following a special diet.